vjb-collab/cresset-slurm-terraform/README.md

  *** *Slurm controller & Flare setup complete* ***

- Note: If you ssh into the controller and you do not see the message (just the Slurm and Flare logos), then the installation has already completed.
+ _Note: If you ssh into the controller and you do not see the message (i.e., you just see the Slurm and Flare logos), then the installation has completed._

  After the cluster has been setup and configured, put the license in place: